 Structuring The Experience

-Collaborating with the client, I made an inventory of all existing content first and then updated the site architecture.
+Collaborating with the client, I conducted a content audit and updated the site architecture.
 I simplified the content by:

 - omitting the content that wasn't serving a purpose like the news feed section.